Native animals and wildlife

 Bees are a crucial part of our environment as they pollinate native bushland, local gardens and food crops.
 In Sydney there are around 200 different species of native bee as well as an introduced honey bee species.

-For general information on bees and bee swarms, please refer to the Department of Primary Industries.
+For general information on bees and bee swarms, please refer to the NSW Department of Primary Industries (DPI).

 If bee swarms or hives located in your home have become problematic please contact the Sydney Bee Club Inc who can assist with removal and relocation of the bees and hive.